 However, his breakthrough season came the following year, when he won the eight-day Paris–Nice race and the first of his three Green Jerseys in the Tour de France.

 But, his crowning achievement occurred later that season when he won the World Championship Road Race at Sallanches, in France.

 The following season, he again claimed the Green Jersey in the Tour de France, narrowly winning the competition.

 1967 marked Janssen’s first Grand Tour victory, winning both the Points Classification and the overall title in the Vuelta a Espana, along with his second Green Jersey in the Tour de France.

 An interesting feature about that year’s Tour de France was that officials once again decided that teams should be represented by their respective nations rather than sponsors.
 Many viewed this move by race organizer, Félix Lévitan, as a means of getting back at sponsors he thought had provoked a strike against drug testing the previous year.

 As a result, this served to instigated all sorts of internal rivalries between riders and sponsors who were normally fierce competitors of one another.
-This was said to have divided the Dutch team more than others, leaving Janssen to overcome serious internal problems to win.
+This was said to have divided the Dutch team more than all others, leaving Janssen to overcome serious internal struggles to win.